 Images

-We're now going to look at creating images.
-The code library we use to create images is not built-in to Scala.
-You will need to add the following to the worksheet to be able to use it.
+We're now going to look at creating images, which is our main theme for this part of the book.
+To create image we will use a library called Doodle You will need to add the following to the worksheet to be able to use it.

 import cats.effect.unsafe.implicits.global